 Headmaster Gale Nolan Quotes in Dead Poets Society

 The Dead Poets Society quotes below are all either spoken by Headmaster Gale Nolan or refer to Headmaster Gale Nolan.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Hyperion edition of Dead Poets Society published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Hyperion edition of Dead Poets Society published in 2006.).

 Headmaster Gale Nolan Character Timeline in Dead Poets Society